On 01 January 2025, Belgium had 11,825,551 inhabitants

 a.
 A registration in a Belgian municipality is available, where the previous registration under IT001 refers to a deletion of the person, and;

 b.
 A time component is also applicable: a person is only considered as deleted if a new registration in a Belgian municipality takes place after 1st March in the following year.
-If the deletion and re-registration are close to each other, the person is neither considered as deleted nor as re-registered. - Change of register (in), available since 2000: when an asylum seeker is recognized, he is transferred from the waiting register to the aliens' register.
+If the deletion and re-registration are close to each other, the person is neither considered as deleted nor as re-registered. - Change of register (in), available since 2000: when an asylum seeker is recognized, he is transferred from the waiting register to the register of foreigners.
 This information is available under IT210, mention of the register.

 International emigration is also composed of three distinct movements: